Bacon and Eggs across America.

 July 22, 2024.
-The old guy makes it to Glacier National Park. |
+The old guy makes it to Glacier National Park.
+Riding through the park was one of my main goals. |

-An Optimist Decides to Pedal across the United States
+An Optimist Decides to Pedal across the United States.

-it twice before, both times to raise money for the Juvenile Diabetes Research
+I’m going to pedal across the United States.
+I’ve done it twice, both times to raise money for the Juvenile Diabetes Research Foundation.

 Why not again?
 Age is just a number, right?